-- $6. \ \, \text{Wipe}$ the indicator clean.
-Insert the indicator fully, then remove it again. - If the oil level is between the MIN and MAX marks, the oil level is acceptable.
+- 6. Wipe the dipstick clean.
+Insert the dipstick fully, then remove it again. - If the oil level is between the MIN and MAX marks, the oil level is acceptable.
 DO NOT ADD OIL. - If the oil level is below the MIN mark, add enough oil to raise the level within the MIN-MAX range.

 - Oil levels above the MAX mark may cause engine damage.
 Some oil must be removed from the engine by a service technician. - 7.
-Put the indicator back in and ensure it is fully seated.
+Put the dipstick back in and ensure it is fully seated.